EduArt-Robotik/edu_robocub_rescue_stack/README.md

 Two algorithms were developed as part of the search for a concept for traversing the parqours.
 One algorithm dosn't use the ROS Navigation Stack 2, the other is largely based on the ROS Navigation Stack 2.
 The algorithms are programmed in C++.
 All tests of the two algorithms were performed in Gazebo with an [Eduard offroad robot](https://github.com/EduArt-Robotik/edu_simulation/tree/feature/sand_gravel_ramp/model/eduard_offroad) on the [TER0_ramp](https://github.com/EduArt-Robotik/edu_simulation/tree/feature/sand_gravel_ramp/model/TER0_ramp) track.

 ### Algorithm using the Nav2 navigation stack

-#### Prerequisites:

-- For the simulation the [edu_simulation-repository](https://github.com/EduArt-Robotik/edu_simulation) needs to be cloned in a local folder.

-- In order to use the Nav2 Navigation Stack function library the [navigation2-repostiory](https://github.com/ros-planning/navigation2) needs to be cloned in a local folder.

-- The [lattice_primitves](https://github.com/EduArt-Robotik/edu_robocub_rescue_stack/tree/main/lattice_primitives) generated especially for the eduard offroad robot, which are located in this repository in the folder "lattice_primitives", have to be stored in the cloned navigation2-repository under the path `/navigation2/nav2_smac_planner/lattice_primitves`.

-#### Launch:

-1. Launch Gazebo:
-    `ros2 launch edu_simulation eduard.launch.py`

-2. Select parqour „TER0_ramp“ in the „Insert“ tab and place it in the free space.

-3. Click on parqour and set pose in left bar:
-    x: 3,14
-    y: 0,6
-    z: 0,00
-    roll: 0,00
-    pitch: 0,00
-    yaw: 0,00

-    → The target positions of this algorithm are designed to have the parqour located at that position in the global coordinate system.

-4. Choose „Eduard Offroad“ in the „Insert“ tab and place it close to the coordinate origin (blue Z-axis).

-5. Launch navigation and control algorithm.
-    `ros2 launch edu_robocup_rescue_stack navigation.launch.py`

 #### Navigation: